Tommy Chang (martial artist): Ontario pit bull ban

 In mid-October 2021, Chang's family dog, 12-week-old puppy Dwaeji, was seized by Vaughan Animal Services after it had run from his home through an open door.
 Animal Services staff suspected the dog of being part pit bull, a breed banned in Ontario since 2005 under the Dog Owners' Liability Act.
 The case attracted significant public and media attention.
 Chang contacted animal advocacy groups and his Member of Provincial Parliament (MPP) Michael Tibollo, who escalated his case.
 As a result, the premier of Ontario, Doug Ford, personally followed-up with Chang and on November 5, 2021, the Ontario Ministry of Agriculture, Food and Rural Affairs announced it would amend the regulations related to the province's pit bull ban, allowing seized dogs to be released during investigations.

-The dog was released and four days later, it attacked the face of a thirteen year old martial arts student at Chang's downtown Toronto Black Belt World Taekwondo school.
+The dog was released and four days later mauled 13-year old Muhammad Almutaz Alzghool, leaving the boy's face swollen and needing stitches.

 Black Belt World

-Master Chang owns and manages several Taekwondo schools in Canada, Black Belt World, with branch locations in Barrie, Burlington, Brampton, Etobicoke, Kitchener, Oakville, Mississauga, Vaughan, Waterloo and Woodbridge.
-A new location in Chicago was recently opened.
+Master Chang is retired and is the Technical Director of Taekwondo schools in Canada, Black Belt World, with branch locations in Burlington, Kitchener Vaughan, Waterloo, Woodbridge and Mississauga.